 Forklift Tank Safety

-One of the most popular kinds of lift trucks available is a propane-powered unit.
-The propane is used to fuel these vehicles and it has some properties that have to be considered when working with the fuel tank.
-It is really essential that Personal Protective Equipment or also called PPE is worn all the time to be safe.
+Amongst the most common types of lift trucks available on the market today is a propane-powered forklift.
+The propane used to fuel these equipment has several properties that must be taken into consideration when working with the fuel tank.
+Like for example, it is very important that all PPE or Personal Protective Equipment is worn each time an operator is on the machine and in numerous areas, on the jobsite.

 Inspect the Valve